hejianDK/SillySilly/README.md

 # Requirement
-Create a Java web Application using Java Swing, File Handling and Collections API for the following business scenario:
+Create a Java web Application using Java Web Technologies with Hibernate, Spring MVC involved. business scenario:

 An Insurance company is offering Vehicle insurance for customers.
 Need to have a quick solution for prospected customers to make a decision.